Lisa Mankus, Preschool Teacher

 Prior to joining Gwynedd Friends, Lisa worked as a Preschool Director and participated in achieving a Star 4 credential through Keystone Stars.
 Throughout that process, she learned that children learn best through play and hands on activities.
 Lisa believes in creating a warm, welcoming environment where the children can feel safe to take chances and be active participants in their own learning.
 She encourages the children to ask questions and facilitates their play through inquiry both in the classroom and outside.
 Her daughter is a graduate of Gwynedd Friends School and her three boys are still students.

-Joyce Pounds, Preschool Teacher
+Megan Shah, Preschool Teacher

-Christie Mendez, Assistant Preschool Teacher & Movement Teacher
+Christie Mendez, Preschool Teacher & Movement Teacher

 Christie earned her Bachelor’s degree in Rehabilitative Services with a concentration in Early Childhood Education from East Stroudsburg University.
 Christie joined us as an assistant teacher during the 2017-2018 school year.